CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Special Item
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > _Unique._ _Palantir._ ***Playable only at Minas Tirith.*** With its bearer able to use a Palantir, tap _Palantir of Minas Tirith_ to look at the top five cards of your play deck; shuffle these 5 cards and return them to the top of your play deck.
+> > _Unique._ _Palantir._ ***Playable only at Minas Tirith.*** With its bearer able to use a Palantir, tap _Palantir of Minas Tirith_ to look at the top five cards of your play deck; shuffle these 5 cards and return then to the top of your play deck.
 Do the same to your opponent's play deck.
 Bearer makes a corruption check.
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>